 It was a dream French were dreaming for a long time: relying Dakar, the capital of French-speaking Senegal, with Djibouti, the French speaking bridgehead, next to the Red Sea.
 More than 8000 km are separating the two African metropoles.

 In 1898, the colonial ambitions of the French republic ended in southern Sudan, in a small town on the river Nile called Fashoda.
-At this place, British troops commanded by Sir Herbert Kitchener stopped the advance of French troops under Jean-Baptiste Marchand and put an end to the French plans that crossed the British objective to create a land connection between Cairo and Cape Town.
+At this place, British troops commanded by Sir Herbert Kitchener stopped the advance of French troops under Jean-Baptiste Marchand.
+The Fashoda incident put an end to the French plans that crossed the British objective to create a land connection between Cairo and Cape Town.

-This week, French president Emmanuel Macron announced that he wanted to connect again the cities of Dakar and Djibouti, but this time by peaceful and even environmentalist means.
+This week, French president Emmanuel Macron announced that he wanted to connect again the cities of Dakar and Djibouti.
+This time, the connection should be done by peaceful and environmentalist means.
 A wall called “la Grande Muraille Verte”, or the Great Green Wall, shall create a connection across the Sahel zone.
-Macron announced on Monday 11 January 2021 at the “One Planet Summit” held at the Elysée palace in Paris that more than 14 billion dollars (11.8 billion euros) should be spent over five years (2021-2025) for establishing this wall.
+Macron announced on Monday 11 January 2021 at the “One Planet Summit” held at the Elysée palace in Paris.
+More than 14 billion dollars (11.8 billion euros) should be spent over five years (2021-2025) for establishing this wall.
 “It is 100 million hectares restored, 10 million jobs created, 250 million tons of carbon sequestered,” said Macron.
 “It is also through this initiative the ability for Africa to show that it is a player in the fight against global warming, “the French president added.

-The Sahel zone is one of the most vulnerable ecosystems in the world protecting large parts of Africa from the Sahara expanding south.
-The Sahel zone is located in 11 countries such as Senegal, Mali, Mauritania, Burkina Faso, Niger, Nigeria, Chad, the Central African Republic, Sudan, Eritrea, Ethiopia and Djibouti.
+The Sahel zone is one of the most vulnerable ecosystems in the world protecting large parts of Africa.
+Without the Sahel zone, the Sahara desert would expand south.
+In addition, the Sahel zone is located in 11 countries: Senegal, Mali, Mauritania, Burkina Faso, Niger, Nigeria, Chad, the Central African Republic, Sudan, Eritrea, Ethiopia and Djibouti.
 It is a dry area where the wind often carries away what little fertile soil is.
-Erosion, heat and lack of water are the biggest enemies for the people living there.
+In addition, erosion, heat and lack of water are the biggest enemies for the people living there.
 Since the year 1900, the Sahara has progressed towards the south of 250 km and this on a front which makes more than 6,000 km.

 The Great Green Wall should create a system of hedges 15 kilometres wide and will bring a lot of benefits: